Van-Tu-Le/mathKB/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is free to use!!!!

 ## Acknowledgments